mathiasmeeusengt/oca_modules_table/docs/_build/html/_sources/user_guide/uses.rst.txt

 to a different selection, but it cannot be unselected.
 Another option is how you want to filter on modules' installable-property.
 It's possible to choose from True, False or both (All results).
 And lastly there's a checkbox "Search in README".
 If this is checked, the search will also look readme files of modules for the entered text in "Module".

 It is possible to look up multiple words at once, if "Search in Readme" is checked.
+The words will be searched for in the order that they were inputted.
+If no results are returned, try searching with less words to make it easier to find an exact match.

 Another way to look up a module is via any table that also shows repositories.
 When you are looking at such a table, simply click on a repository's name.
 This will take you to one of two tables.